EdroCode/Python-Programs/README.md

 # Python Programs
- Some programs i made for fun and for pracice
+ Some programs i made for fun and for practice